DWalz/sdi-25/docs/exercise15.md

 # Exercise 15: Partitions and mounting

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise15) to view the solution in the repository.

 To add a volume into the Terraform configuration a `hcloud_volume` resource is created.
 When the `server_id` is specified it will be automatically attached to that server.
 Alternatively a